-Many health practitioners and doctors may prescribe steroids to their patients for legal, legitimate medicinal purposes.
-Medical experts prescribe steroids for breast cancer, delayed puberty, low red blood count, and other autoimmune disorders.
+Many health practitioners and doctors may prescribe steroids to their patients for legal medicinal purposes.
+For example, medical experts prescribe steroids for breast cancer, delayed puberty, low red blood count, and other autoimmune disorders.

-As a typical customer, any individual can easily purchase synthetic steroids, injectable testosterone, and alternative therapies from black market dealers and internet websites without needing a prescription.
+As a typical customer, any individual can easily purchase synthetic steroids, injectable testosterone, and alternative therapies from black market dealers and internet websites with no prescription.
 There is a high likelihood that at least one member of your local gym uses steroids.
 Also, any healthy person can go to a hormone therapy clinic, complain of low hormone symptoms, and the clinician will prescribe steroids to treat their complaints.
-Some symptoms that will quickly get you approved for steroids use under a licensed medical provider are mental fatigue, low sex drive, physical fatigue, feeling depressed, reduced erections, obesity, and slower hair growth.
+Some signs that will quickly get you approved for steroid use under a licensed medical provider are mental fatigue, low sex drive, physical fatigue, feeling depressed, reduced erections, obesity, and slower hair growth.

 According to different degree searches, 87% of the online websites openly sell used forms of steroids.
 Subsequently, internal pharmacies supply these sites outside the FDA jurisdictions.
 Many black-market traders and sites also give potentially inaccurate information to the customers.
-Different data has demonstrated that synthetic steroids are on the rise, which unlike traditional steroids made for medical uses, have more harmful effects that are still unknown and may result in a plethora of strange effects on an individual’s body.
+Different data have shown that synthetic steroids are on the rise.
+Unlike traditional steroids made for medical uses, they have more harmful effects that are still unknown and may cause many strange impacts on an individual’s body.